Austrian National Library: Prunksaal

 The Prunksaal (State Hall) is the central structure of the old imperial library and part of the Hofburg palace.
 The wing is located in-between Josephsplatz to the north and the Burggarten to the south.

 The books in the monastery of the Conventual Franciscans (Minoritenkloster) were stored here.
 The wing was begun in 1721 by Johann Bernhard Fischer von Erlach and finished after his death in 1723 by his son Joseph Emanuel.

 The sculptures on the wing are by Lorenzo Mattielli.
 The hall is divided, after the original list of the books, into two opposite "war" and "peace" sides, which is reflected also in the wall frescoes, from Daniel Gran.
-The fresco in the central dome represents a kind Apotheosis of Emperor Charles VI, whose image is held by Hercules and Apollo.
+The fresco in the central dome represents a kind of Apotheosis of Emperor Charles VI, whose image is held by Hercules and Apollo.
 Around the image of the emperor, several types of allegorical figures meet in a complicated theme, which symbolize the virtues of the Habsburgs and the wealth of their domains.

 Located in the hall are marble statues of emperors with the statue of emperor Charles VI in its centre, created by the sculptors Peter Strudel and Paul Strudel.
 The four large globes are by Vincenzo Coronelli.

-During the reign of empress Maria Theresia, cracks started appearing in the dome, in which Court architect Nikolaus Pacassi soon strengthened the dome with an iron ring.
+During the reign of Empress Maria Theresa, cracks started appearing in the dome.
+Court architect Nikolaus Pacassi soon strengthened the structure with an iron ring.
 The memorial fresco of Gran (in which the trace of a tear can be seen) was restored by Franz Anton Maulbertsch.

 Also during her reign, the wing was extended on both ends, connecting the central Prunksaal with the Hofburg and St. Augustine's Church, forming Josefsplatz (Joseph Square).